 By head, we mean the role of the mind in photography.
 Its primary purpose is to interpret all of the visual information provided by the eyes.
 This is to keep us safe, identifying potential threats and potential sources of food.
-Except when we train to be photographers all of that identification and labelling can get in the way of seeing what is really in front of us.
+Except when we train to be photographers all of that identification and labeling can get in the way of seeing what is really in front of us.

-The features before us are the light, colours, shapes, forms, lines, patterns and textures.
+The features before us are the light, colours, shapes, forms, lines, space, patterns and textures.
 Our mind receives this visual information and in a snap compares this to known similar visual data and labels the object(s).
-All very useful on the Serengeti Plains when out hunting.
-But as a photographer hunting a great photo it is the features that we need to see before the label.
+All very useful on the Serengeti Plains when out hunting. but as a photographer hunting a great photo it is the features that we need to see before the label.
 For it is this that will guide our artistic creation through compositional choice.

 So how can we learn to forget the names of what we see and truly see everything, and every possibility?
 Practice.
-In The Mindful Photographer I share some practices that can help to develop this ability.
+In the online course I am currently developing I share practices that can help to develop this ability.

 The heart is used here to signify the emotion of a photograph.
 If we are to create photographs that rise above the ‘good’ to be ‘great’ we need to engage the heart.
 Both ours and the viewers.
 How can we do that?
 Guess what?
 I share some of the foundations of how photographers first attempted to do this, and some useful mindful practices to support your development as photographers in my online course.